Vascular malformations Q28.88

 This section has been translated automatically.

-The clinical subclassification of vascular malformations can be based on the patient's medical history, clinical course and clinical examination.
+The clinical subclassification of vascular malformations can be based not only on the patient's medical history and clinical course but also on the clinical examination.

-Venous and lymphatic malformations are soft and compressible; "high-flow" lesions appear solid.
-While lymphangiomas show a sudden growth in size during infection, venous malformations increase in volume when pressure is increased (pressing, bending forward).
-"High-flow lesions can be accompanied by an increase in temperature above the affected area and a palpable pulsation.
+Venous and lymphatic malformations are soft and compressible; "high-flow" lesions appear firm.
+While lymphangiomas show a sudden increase in size during infections, venous malformations increase in volume when pressure is increased (pressing, bending forward).
+"High-flow" lesions can be accompanied by an increase in temperature over the affected area and a palpable pulsation.

-In the case of capillary/post-capillary malformations, the group of so-called angiokeratomas is listed.
-The diseases listed under 1-5 are based on metabolic diseases which appear dermatologically under the clinical picture of "Angiokeratoma corporis diffusum".
+The group of so-called angiokeratomas is listed under capillary/postcapillary malformations.
+The diseases listed under 1-5 are based on metabolic diseases that appear dermatologically under the clinical picture of "angiokeratoma corporis diffusum".

 Literature